sagemath/trac_to_gh/Issue 5628.md

 # Issue 5628: a little sage-flags.txt issue

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5628

 Original creator: was